lubeda/EsphoMaTrix/README.md

 **display8x32 (required, ID):** ID of the addressable display

+**dayofweek (Optional, bool):** draw the day indicator on the bottom of the screen.
+Disable e.g. if you want larger fonts, defaults to true.

 **time (required, ID):** ID of the time component. the display shows `!time!` until the time source is valid.

 **font (required, ID):** ID of the font component